RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ### Install the ACF Pro Plugin

-The Advanced Custom Fields Pro plugin is required for the theme to function.
+The Advanced Custom Fields Pro plugin is required for the theme to function as intended.
 You can download it here: http://downloads.codeclubworld.org/wp-advanced-custom-fields-pro.zip

 Once you have the plugin ZIP file, extract it and then upload the resulting directory to your WordPress installation's `wp-content/plugins` directory using whatever mechanism you have available via your hosting provider (eg. FTP).
 Then:

-* Log in to the WordPress Administration panel (usually http://example.com/wp-admin)
+* Log in to the WordPress Administration panel (usually http://yoursiteurl/wp-admin)
 * Select the Plugins panel, then click on 'Activate' beneath 'Advanced Custom Fields Pro'

 ### Install the Theme